MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

    or run the agent on a workgroup computer where the domain policies do not apply.

+   > [!NOTE]
-   **Note:** There are security risks when you enable automatic logon or disable the screen saver because you enable other users to walk up to the computer and use the account that automatically logs on.
-If you configure the agent to run in this way, you must ensure the computer is physically protected;
+   > There are security risks when you enable automatic logon
+   > or disable the screen saver because you enable other users to walk
+   > up to the computer and use the account that automatically logs on.
+If you configure the agent to run
+   > in this way, you must ensure the computer is physically protected;
-   for example, located in a secure facility.
-If you use Remote Desktop to access the computer on which an agent is running with auto-logon, simply closing the Remote Desktop causes the computer to be locked and any UI tests that run on this agent may fail.
-To avoid this, use the [tscon](/windows-server/administration/windows-commands/tscon) command to disconnect from Remote Desktop.
+   > for example, located in a secure facility.
+If you use
+   > Remote Desktop to access the computer on which an agent is running
+   > with auto-logon, simply closing the Remote Desktop causes the
+   > computer to be locked and any UI tests that run on this agent may
+   > fail.
+To avoid this, use the [tscon](/windows-server/administration/windows-commands/tscon)
+   > command to disconnect from Remote Desktop.
 For example:
+   >

-   `%windir%\System32\tscon.exe 1 /dest:console`
+   > `%windir%\System32\tscon.exe 1 /dest:console`

 <h2 id="account">Agent account</h2>